crypt - Man Page

 The behavior of crypt on errors isn't well standardized.
 Some implementations simply can't fail (except by crashing the program), others return a null pointer or a fixed string.
 Most implementations don't set errno, but some do.
 POSIX specifies returning a null pointer and setting errno, but it defines only one possible error, ENOSYS

 , in the case where crypt is not supported at all.
 Some older applications are not prepared to handle null pointers returned by crypt.
-The behavior described above for this implementation, setting errno and returning an invalid hashed passphrase different from setting, is chosen to make these applications fail closed when an error occurs.
+The behavior described above for this implementation, setting errno and returning an invalid hash different from setting, is chosen to make these applications fail closed when an error occurs.

 Due to historical restrictions on the export of cryptographic software from the USA, crypt is an optional POSIX component.
 Applications should therefore be prepared for crypt not to be available, or to always fail (setting errno to ENOSYS